 - Only 150 lbs on each stack

-The XMark trainer has the weight stacks of dual 200 lb.
-If you are interested in maximizing the resistance, this could be the right option.
+The XMark home functional trainer has the weight stacks of dual 200 lbs.
+If you are interested in maximizing the resistance, this is another great option.

-The machine has two adjustable pulleys, which can provide 19 positions spaced at 3.5 inches each, allowing you to perform numerous compound or isolated workouts.
+The functional machine has two adjustable pulleys, which can provide 19 positions, spaced at 3.5 inches each, allowing you to perform numerous compound or isolated workouts.

 There are seven various attachments, although there will be differences in the handle than the previous models.

-With a lifetime warranty, 200 lbs dual weight stacks, and an affordable price, I can’t figure out any reasons making me ignore this beast.
-This is simply the best.
+With a lifetime warranty, 200 lbs dual weight stacks, and an affordable price, this is simply the best.
 Read the full review here.

-- Dual weight stacks of 200 lb for each
+- Dual weight stacks of 200 lbs for each

 - Smooth pulley system